beibeiru/ModReg/README.md

 ## Tutorial

 This example shows how to infer the modulation relation between SIRT7 and NFE2L2 using the TCGA liver cancer dataset.
+Also, two visualization functions are designed to present the output of `ModReg` package.

 ### Run ModReg function